mark-claypool/names-n-pics/README.md

 Following these instructions requires the tools:

 - Workday (to get the classlist, PDF and Excel)
-- Excel (to convert the class list to text for names)
 - pdfimages (to extract the images from the PDF)
+    + (On Linux: `apt install poppler-utils`)
 - bash (to run the script)
+- xlsx2csv (to convert the Excel file to csv)
+- Latex caption package (for aligning figures, 3 per row)
+- Latex subcaption package (for centering names on figures)
+- convert (from ImageMagick, for padding figures that are narrow)
+- pandoc (for converting markdown to PDF)
+    + (On Linux: `apt install pandoc`).

 It's been tested on Linux (Ubuntu).